Apply your unique talent to make the UK a great place for living.

 You will be asked to enter your most current employment details, covering a period of at least 3 years.
-You can enter up to a total of 8 previous jobs, and must provide details of any gaps in your employment history.
+You can enter up to a total of eight previous jobs, and you must provide details of any gaps in your employment history.

-You may be asked to provide behaviour examples during your application.
-We will tell you if this is the case on our job adverts.
-This document explains what behaviours are and explains how they are assessed.
+You may be asked to provide behaviour examples during your application, but we will tell you if this is the case within the job advert.
+Read this document to understand what behaviours we are looking for, and how they are assessed.